 Test Directions Overview

-Test Administrator Tasks Before Testing
+TA Tasks Before Testing

 - Verify the security of the testing environment prior to beginning a test session.
 (Refer to the subsection Security of the Test Environment.)

 - Ensure that students do not have access to digital, electronic, or manual devices (e.g., cellphones, smart watches) during testing unless it is an approved medical support.
+Hang “Unauthorized Electronic Devices May Not Be Used at Any Time During the Testing Session” signs where clearly visible to students in the testing environment as a test security reminder.

 - Make sure each testing device or workstation has headphones.